This is some text inside of a div block.

 Glitch banner

 According to IDC, a staggering 70% of breaches originate at the endpoint.
-With IT teams needing to protect more endpoints—and more kinds of endpoints—than ever before, that perimeter has become much harder to defend.
+IT teams must now protect more endpoints—and a wider variety of endpoints—than ever before, and the perimeter has become much harder to defend.
 So where do you even start?

-To help you navigate this space, here are six key strategies to strengthen your endpoint security and minimize risks.
+To help you navigate this space, here are nine key strategies to strengthen your endpoint security and minimize your risks.

 1. Get to Know Your Endpoints